 You may consider removing grow lights further away from the tops of the plants if heat is a problem.

-When learning how to grow cannabis, it's best to try to keep things at a comfortable room temperature at all times for optimal growth.
-If it's too hot for you, it's probably too hot for your plants.
+When growing cannabis, it’s best to try to keep things at a comfortable room temperature at all times for optimal growth.
+If it’s too hot for you, it’s probably too hot for your plants.

 Many indoor setups will require that you vent out hot air using a fan and/or an exhaust system.
 By creating good suction with an efficient exhaust system and adding a carbon scrubber, you can also pretty much scrub all smells from the grow room.
 Learn more about controlling odors in the grow room.